lkesteloot/unsong/unsong.md

 ## Interlude ס: Binary

 “Today I will expound unto you the kabbalistic theory of the creation of the world,” said Ana.
-“It all starts with Leibniz…”
+“It all starts with Leibniz...”

 We were sitting together on the couch after dinner.
 Erica and Eli Foss were on the other couch.
 Zoe Farr was in the armchair.
 Ana was wearing a blue t-shirt saying “I WENT TO THEODICY CON 2014 AND ALL I GOT WAS THIS CRAPPY TSHIRT, AND I DON’T UNDERSTAND WHY A JUST GOD WOULD ALLOW THIS TO HAPPEN.”
 It was pouring outside, and the occasional gust of wind added eerie punctuation to her argument.